-Estimation of proved reserves as it relates to the calculation and recognition of depletion expense and the valuation of acquired reserves in connection with the acquisition of FireBird's oil and natural gas properties
+Estimation of proved reserves as it relates to the calculation and recognition of depletion expense and the valuation of acquired reserves in connection with the acquisition of Lario's oil and natural gas properties and GRP's mineral and royalty interests

 As described further in Note 2 to the financial statements, the Company accounts for its oil and natural gas properties using the full cost method of accounting, which requires management to make estimates of proved reserve volumes and future revenues to record depletion expense.
-Additionally, as described in Note 4 to the financial statements, the Company acquired significant oil and natural gas properties during the year through the FireBird Acquisition.
+Additionally, as described in Note 4 to the financial statements, the Company acquired significant oil and natural gas properties and mineral and royalty interests during the year through the Lario and GRP Acquisitions, respectively.
 To estimate the volume of proved reserves and future revenues, management makes significant estimates and assumptions, including forecasting the timing and volumetric amounts of production and corresponding decline rate of producing properties associated with the Company's development plan.
-In addition, the estimation of proved reserves is also impacted by management's judgments and estimates regarding the financial performance of wells to determine if wells are expected, with reasonable certainty, to be economical under the appropriate pricing assumptions.
+In addition, the estimation of proved reserves is impacted by management's judgments and estimates regarding the financial performance of wells to determine if wells are expected, with reasonable certainty, to be economical under the appropriate pricing assumptions.
 For acquired reserves, management also utilizes an estimated fair value pricing model in determining the corresponding value of proved reserves.
-We identified the estimation of proved reserves attributable to oil and natural gas properties, including acquired proved reserves in the FireBird Acquisition, due to its impact on depletion expense and acquisition accounting, as a critical audit matter.
+We identified the estimation of proved reserves attributable to oil and natural gas properties, including acquired proved reserves in the Lario and GRP Acquisitions, due to its impact on depletion expense and acquisition accounting, as a critical audit matter.